Steiner-254/aws-reStart/Week 5/Day3.md

-# AWS Compliance Program && AWS Security Resources && Introduction to Python Programming (Parts 1 - 4)
+# AWS Compliance Program && AWS Security Resources && Introduction to Python Programming (Parts 1 - 4) && Introduction to Python
 - ***Day 3 Wednesday***

 - You will learn how to: